UnitexGramLab/unitex-governance/governance.md

 ##### Unitex/GramLab Project Management Committee Chair

-The U/G-PMC Chair is a single individual, voted for by the U/G-PMC members.
+The U/G-PMC Chair is a single committer and the project leader whom people interested in the project can consider the primary point of contact or first point of contact for the project.
+The chair is voted by the U/G-PMC members.
 Once someone has been appointed Chair, they remain in that role until they choose to retire, or the U/G-PMC casts a two-thirds majority vote to remove them.

-The U/G-PMC Chair has no additional authority over other members of the U/G-PMC: the role is one of coordinator and facilitator.
+The U/G-PMC Chair has no additional authority over other members of the U/G-PMC: the role is one of coordinator and point of contact.
 The Chair is also expected to ensure that all governance processes are adhered to, and has the casting vote when the project fails to reach consensus.

 ### Decision Making Process

-From a practical point of view, the direction that the project takes is controlled by the contributors, not the users (unless they're contributors too).
-Development is made based on contributors and committers donating their time and money to the community.
+From a practical point of view, the direction that the project takes is controlled by the contributors, not the users, unless they're contributors too.
+Development is made based on contributors and committers donating their time to the community.
 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates using the [Apache Decision Making][makedecision] process.
 This allows the majority of decisions to be made without resorting to a formal vote.

 #### Lazy Concensus

-The [lazy consensus](http://community.apache.org/committers/lazyConsensus.html) is used for most the contribution ranging from bug fixes to minor changes where the contributor assume to have the support of the community to tackle the issue.

-If you are not sure to have the support of the community for a change, you can state a lazy consensus.
-Member of the community have then 72h to provide feedback on the proposal.
+[Lazy consensus](http://community.apache.org/committers/lazyConsensus.html) is a very important concept within the project.
+It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.
+For lazy consensus to be effective, it is necessary to allow at least 72 hours before assuming that there are no objections to the proposal.
+This requirement ensures that everyone is given enough time to read, digest and respond to the proposal.
+This time period is chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.
 In all cases silence is consent.

+The lazy consensus is used for most the contribution ranging from bug fixes to minor changes where the contributor assume to have the support of the community to tackle the issue.

-#### Consensus Building
+#### Voting

-If you feel that lazy consensus isn't appropriate for your proposal, you can explicitly request for feedback on the the [developer mailing list][devel].
+Not all decisions can be made using lazy consensus.
+If you feel that lazy consensus isn't appropriate for your proposal, you can explicitly request for feedback on the [developer mailing list][devel].
 [Building concensus](http://community.apache.org/committers/consensusBuilding.html) help contributors and committers to gather feedback early on and pool the interest by the community for a new feature.

 Contributors are invited to express their opinion of any given feature or pull request.
 Support is expressed using: